 Start: 16-10-2021 End: 18-10-2021 IOTA: AF050, Island: Arguin

 Arguin is an island of Mauritania in the Arguin Bay, which is 12 kilometers off the coast.
-The island is 2 km race and 6 km long, it has an area of 12 km².
-It belongs to the Banc d’Arguin National Park, a UNESCO World Heritage Site.
-There are only 2 families on the island who are engaged in fishery.
+The island is 2 km wide and 6 km long, it has an area of 12 km².
+It belongs to the Banc d’Arguin National Park, an UNESCO World Heritage Site.
+There live only 2 families on the island who are engaged in fishery.
 This is a community of approx. 30 people, including children.
 They live in a very harsh environment and everything they need for life (except fish) must come from the mainland.
-That includes food, fresh water, fuel, etc. There is also no electricity and mobile communication available.
+That includes food, fresh water, fuel, etc. They also lack electricity and mobile communication.

 The island changed hands frequently during the colonial era.
 The first European to visit the island was the Portuguese explorer Nuno Tristão, in 1443.
 In 1445, Prince Henry the Navigator set up a trading post on the island, which acquired gum Arabic and slaves for Portugal.
 By 1455, 800 slaves were shipped from Arguin to Portugal every year.